Tow-Behind Mower Buyer's Guide

 You'll often see golf course landscapers towing gang mowers over fairways, cutting just grass.

-These ultra-wide mowers contain 3, 5, or 7 reels, stretching up to 11 feet wide so you can mow up to 5 acres per hour.
-Gang reel mowers cut like scissors, providing a precise finish for a well manicured lawn.
-They're not designed to cut high grass, weeds, or brush.
+These ultra-wide mowers contain three, five, or seven reels, stretching up to 11 feet wide so you can mow up to five acres per hour.
+Gang reel mowers cut like scissors, providing a precise finish for a well-manicured lawn.

 Finish Cut Mowers